 Even if you think concerns about free software is a kind of zealotry, there are kinds of knowledge that only a zealot can know because they are willing to accept limits others will not.
 There’s an education to be obtained in doing it.
 The only question is whether it is worth it to you.

 Updated: February 2020 using a Samsung S5 Qualcomm device.

 LineageOS is an alternative operating system for your phone.
 It’s what Android looks like before the device manufacturers and phone carriers start adding software.
 Installing it is also an interesting exercise in how taking more control of technology often means taking more responsibility and risk.

 Note: Installing alternative operating systems like LineageOS on your phone is a great way to learn more about how it works.
 You are going to make mistakes.
 You may brick your phone.
-If you are interested in attempting it, use an outdated phone you already have on the LineageOS list or get one from eBay to learn on.
+If you are interested in attempting it, use an outdated phone you already have on the LineageOS list or get one from eBay to learn on (A Samsung S5 can be purchased for <$65).
 It’s okay to mess up, just don’t attempt it on a device that is important to you until you know what you are doing.

 Note: If you are on Windows, Odin sounds easier to use than Heimdall.
 I didn’t use it, so I do not know if this is true.
-I can say Heimdall does not work as expected on Linux.
+It is also software with unclear origins.
+User beware!

 Download TWRP, LineageOS & OpenGAPPS

 First, download TWRP (most recent file ending with *.img), LineageOS (nightly for the device) & OpenGAPPS (ARM, same version as LineageOS, pico) for your device.
 Follow the instructions on LineageOs and either put them on the root directory of your phone’s sdcard or keep them in your Download directory and sideload them.